FundamentalFrequency/LMN-3-DAW/contributing.md

 # Contributing Guide
-Please submit pull requests against the development branch, not the main branch.
+Please submit pull requests against the main branch.

 ## Operating System
 The LMN-3-DAW is developed and tested on Linux.
 It is recommended you use a Debian derivative to stay close